-A neutron is a subatomic particle contained in the atomic nucleus.
-It has no net electric charge, unlike the proton that has a positive electric charge.
-The number of neutrons in the atomic nucleus of an element determines the isotope to which it is a part.
+A neutron is a subatomic particle that is part of the atom (along with the proton and the electron).
+Neutrons and protons form the atomic nucleus.
+Neutrons have no net electric charge, unlike the proton that has a positive electric charge.